HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/Medusa.js/referenceguide.md

 ## File Structure

-The following table shows the directory structure of a MedusaJS application:
+The following table shows the directory structure of a Medusa.js application:

 | Path                 | Purpose |
 |----------------------|---------|